Do you have dead grass or dormant grass? It can be tough to tell the difference but follow these steps to identify and revive dormant grass.

 Even though these patterns are irregular, they should be seen consistently throughout your lawn.

-3. Think of temperature and weather conditions- If you see your lawn turning brown think about what the weather conditions have been recently.
+4. Think of temperature and weather conditions- If you see your lawn turning brown think about what the weather conditions have been recently.

 Has it been dry during the summer months?
 Are you coming out of the cold winter months?
 Is it late fall and temperatures have been really cold, maybe even some mornings of frost?
 These are all conditions that can cause your grass to go dormant, and therefor will explain the discoloration.

-How to Revive Dormant Grass
+How to Care for Dormant Grass

 4. Reduce traffic– Do whatever you can to avoid any foot traffic, including dogs.